What is short selling and how do you short a stock?

 What is short selling?

 Short selling is the common practice of opening a position in the expectation that a market is going to decline in value.
-Shorting is often associated with stocks, but you can short sell a range of assets – including forex, and metals.
+Shorting is often associated with stocks, but you can short sell a range of assets – including forex, indices, and commodities.

 In traditional investing, you’d take a long position, believing that the market is going to rise in price.
 Later, you’d close your position by selling the asset on and taking any profit.
 When you short sell, you’re taking the position that the market is going to fall in value.
 Later, you’d close your position by buying the asset back for a lower value and taking the difference as profit.